One unit of credit equals four semester hours. Courses are one credit unit unless otherwise specified.

 NRS 530 Professional Perspectives in Nursing III

-Focuses on transition as a graduate entry into professional nursing practice.
+Focuses on transition as a graduate into professional nursing practice.
 Emphasis is placed on promotion of lifelong learning and incorporation of ethical, legal and professional accountability for practice.
 Readiness for practice is examined.
+Prerequisite: NRS 532.
+Concurrent enrollment with NRS 540.

 NRS 531 Leadership in Systems and Organizations